TheRazorace/Python-Chess-Engine/README.md

 developed using Python programming language.
 In total, three different game models were created, a model that was trained by playing games against itself, a model that was trained with data from past professional games stored in online databases and a combinational model that was trained using both methods.
-The models consist of convlolutional and fully connected layers.
+The models consist of convolutional and fully connected layers.
 The engines’ choice of move is made using Monte Carlo Tree Search, which is a heuristic algorithm for certain types of decision-making processes.
 In addition, a web application was created that allows the user to play against the engines, but also to watch the engines play against